SolarSword/CourseProject/Web/ManagementSystem/Backend/doc/TechDesign.md

 <mark>**Highlight**: In actual projects, course selection is a very complex process and it is a typical high-concurrency scenario in a short period of time.
 To solve this, not only the optimization of code logic level, but also the introduction of new middleware components, deployment of service instances and many other aspects will be taken into consideration.
 However, these contents are not the focus of this project, so the architectural design has been extremely simplified.</mark>

+By right, there should be Authentication conponent as the requirement document mentioned different permissions for different roles.
+But considering the project complexity, this part won't be introduced.
+I will put it in a separated project instead.

 # Database Table Design
 User Table:
 ```